BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 Each Data class has functions
 `.asNum()`, `.asString()`, `.asList()`.
-So in theory, a ListData could be converted into a BoolData.
+So in theory, a ListData could be converted into a BoolData, for example.
 However, while all conversions will successfully execute, conversions that make no sense are marked as invalid by setting `.isValid` to false.